hegdepavankumar/how-to-write-a-good-readme-file/README.md

 Badges aren't necessary, but using them is a simple way of letting other developers know that you know what you're doing.

-Having this section can also be helpful to help link to important tools and also show some simple stats about your project like the number of forks, contributors, open issues etc...
+Having this section can also help link to important tools and show some simple stats about your project like the number of forks, contributors, open issues etc...

 Below is a screenshot from one of my projects that shows how you can make use of badges: